dkantereivin/pnw4js/README.md

 [pnw4js](https://github.com/canterbotto/pnw4js) is a simple, type safe, promise-based JavaScript library for accessing the [Politics & War](http://politicsandwar.com/) API.
 It is written in TypeScript for CommonJS, NodeJS and TypeScript.
 Compiles to ES5.

+### Features
+Why use pnw4js?
+- Extremely Simple To Install, Setup and Use
+- Clear, Extensive Documentation
+- Constant Support
+- Async, promise-based
+- Type Safe
+- Only JavaScript library for PnW

 ## Installation

 The easiest way to install pnw4js is using [npm](https://www.npmjs.com/package/pnw4js) in your project directory.